 Hi, I'm Rick Steves, back with more of the best of Europe.
-This time we're tasting, pedaling, and cruising our way through Scandinavia's most fun-loving capital — Copenhagen.
+This time we're tasting, pedaling, and cruising our way through Scandinavia's most fun-loving capital, Copenhagen.

-Visiting Copenhagen, I'm struck by how well this society works — with an orderliness without rigidity, its sleek sense of design, and a general calmness.
+Visiting Copenhagen, I'm struck by how well this society works — with an orderliness without rigidity, with its sleek sense of design, and a general calmness.
 It's balanced.
 It seems they've got a system that works and the good sense to enjoy it.

 The classic introduction to any Copenhagen visit is a canal boat ride.
-Since the word København means "merchants' harbor," it's natural that many of the city's most impressive buildings, both new and old, are visible from the water.
+Since the word Copenhagen means "merchants' harbor," it's natural that many of the city's most impressive buildings, both new and old, are visible from the water.

 While the town preserves its rich heritage, it's also building for the future.
-The harbor front, dotted with new landmarks, is a showcase for Danish architectural design.
-The Royal Library nicknamed the "Black Diamond," uses shiny black granite to make its impression.
+The harborfront, dotted with new landmarks, is a showcase for Danish architectural design.
+The Royal Library, nicknamed the "Black Diamond," uses shiny black granite to make its impression.
 The striking playhouse — with its copper roof matching the city's famous spires — feels integrated into the community — open, inviting, and bringing the arts to the people.
 Just across the harbor, Copenhagen's opera house is even bigger than it looks — much of it is underground.

-And, as if to proudly show off the newest part of Copenhagen, sightseeing boats venture further from the center for a peek at once run down industrial zones that have taken on new life.
-Former industrial buildings are transformed into high end offices and condos, creating a playful new skyline.
+And, as if to proudly show off the newest part of Copenhagen, sightseeing boats venture further from the center for a peek at once run-down industrial zones that have taken on new life.
+Former industrial buildings are transformed into high-end offices and condos, creating a playful new skyline.
 Glass seems to be the construction material of choice.